marcandrews/docker-workshop-1-slides/src/content/05-conclusion.md

 - <!-- .element: class="fragment" --> Does Docker address some concerns with working with distributed applications?

+Notes:
+- Under what conditions would we not want to use Docker?

 +++

 ## Concerns when developing distributed services